wazuh/wazuh-dashboard-plugins/docker/integrations/README.md

 ## Additional content:

-- Dashboards for Splunk and Kibana
+- Dashboards for Splunk, Kibana and Opensearch
 - Sample alerts for the last 7 days after starting the environments.
 Those are inside the wazuh-manager in `/var/ossec/logs/alerts/sample_alerts.json` and also in the `alerts.json` file merged with the non-sample data.

 ## Requirement: